ShadowDuke/OW_WonderInfos/README.md

 # English with wonder infos
- Default english language with added wonder infos on completion
+ Default english language with added wonder infos on completion (so you might learn something :P)

 ## Installation and use